JailBreak-PT/Scripts-Provirtualzone/migration_scripts/README_PostCutover_Network_Sanity.md

 # Restore drivers from the latest backup
 .\PostCutover_Network_Sanity.ps1 -Restore

-# Restore drivers and saved IPs
+# Restore drivers and the saved IP configuration
 .\PostCutover_Network_Sanity.ps1 -Restore -RestoreIP

-# Restore from a specific backup
+# Restore from a specific, older backup
-.\PostCutover_Network_Sanity.ps1 -Restore -BackupPath C:\PostMig\Backups50831_120000
+.\PostCutover_Network_Sanity.ps1 -Restore -BackupPath C:\PostMig\Backups\YYYYMMDD_HHMMSS
 ```

 ## Validation checklist

-- No VMware ghost NICs in Device Manager
+  - No VMware ghost **devices** in Device Manager (check "Show hidden devices").
-- `pnputil /enum-drivers` has no vmxnet/pvscsi/vmci packages (if removed)
+  - `pnputil /enum-drivers` has no vmxnet/pvscsi/vmci packages (if `-RemoveDriverStore` was used).
-- `vssadmin list providers` shows only Microsoft (if you removed VMware provider elsewhere)
-- IP, DNS, gateway unchanged on the active NIC
+  - IP, DNS, and gateway are unchanged on the active NIC.
-- Log shows clean completion
+  - The log file in `C:\PostMig\Logs` shows a clean completion.

 ## Notes

-- Run on the first boot after cutover.
+  - For best results, run the script on the first boot after the migration is complete.
-- Prefer console access on first run.
+  - Using a direct console session (like Hyper-V's Virtual Machine Connection) is recommended for the first run.
-- Keep `Hidden_Devices_Remove.ps1` if you want a quick, single-purpose cleanup.
-- This script adds backups, restore, and a clearer operator experience.

 ## License